 London School of Hygiene and Tropical Medicine (LSHTM) is a world-leading centre for research and postgraduate education in public and global health.
-In collaboration with the Medical Research Council and Uganda Virus Research Institute, LHSTH leads a study assessing the impact of a comprehensive menstrual health intervention on education outcomes in Uganda.
+In collaboration with the Medical Research Council and Uganda Virus Research Institute, LSHTM leads a study assessing the impact of a comprehensive menstrual health intervention on education outcomes in Uganda.

 Mbarara University of Science and Technology (MUST) is a public university in Uganda.
 WoMena collaborates with the MUST Department of Gender and Women Studies on design and analysis of quantitative and qualitative research related to MHM and menstrual cups.

-Sajeki Agency is a Kenyan marketing company, which provides WoMena with pro-bono tailored marketing support.
+HUE is a Kenyan Advertising Agency which provides WoMena with pro bono creative and marketing support

 Giving Wings is a Stockholm, Sweden based foundation with the purpose to support women and girls in gaining independence and self-sufficiency through education and healthcare initiatives primarily focusing on menstrual health as well as promoting awareness on global women’s issues